gl-inet/docs3.x/docs/troubleshooting/FAQ.md

 <details>
 <summary>Can I share the network data from my phone to the router?</summary>
-<p>Yes, you can connect your smartphone to the USB port of the router then set up <a href="https://docs.gl-inet.com/en/3/setup/mini_router/internet/#4-tethering/">Tethering</a>.
-It works with Andriod and iPhone, but doesn’t work with Windows phone.</p>
 <p>Yes, you can connect your smartphone to the USB port of the router and then set up <a href="https://docs.gl-inet.com/en/3/setup/mini_router/internet/#4-tethering/">Tethering</a>.
 It works with Andriod and iPhone, but doesn’t work with Windows phone.</p>
 </details>

 <details>
 <summary>Does it charge my phone's battery during Tethering?</summary>
-<p>Yes,when you connect your phone to the USB port of the router, the router will charge your phone.
-However, the charging rate may be slower than the power consumption rate of your phone.</p>
 <p>Yes, when you connect your phone to the USB port of the router, the router will charge your phone.
 However, the charging rate may be slower than the power consumption rate of your phone.</p>
 </details>